convincedcoder/convincedcoder.github.io-source/_drafts/DONE-Runtime-type-checking-TypeScript.md

 Note that class-validator needs actual class instances to work on.
 Here, we used its sister library class-transformer to transform our plain input into an actual `Person` instance.
 That transformation in itself does not perform any kind of type checking.

-This approach works well with classes, but setting up classes with the decorators that class-validator needs (an alternative is defining schemas manually) and converting the objects you receive to instances of those classes can feel like overkill if all you need to check is a simple interface.
+This approach works well with classes, but setting up classes with the decorators that class-validator needs and converting the objects you receive to instances of those classes can feel like overkill if all you need to check is a simple interface.
+You may want to consider other approaches, like for example the one using io-ts.